QingTian1927/SearTxT-and-Texter/README.md

 It accomplishes this by reading these file types in plain text mode, and then copying the entire content to a separate `.txt` file (very ingenious, ikr).
 If you want additional file formats, simply add them to `unsupported_types.conf`

 ## Building From Source
-If you feel like compiling your own executables, you can theoretically do so with any compatible `CPython` compilers.
+If you feel like compiling your own executables, you can theoretically do so with any compatible CPython compilers.
 Though the official releases were compiled with Nuitka, this section will provides instructions for Nuitka and PyInstaller.

 ### With Nuitka
 #### Windows
-##### Prerequisites
+**Prerequisites**
-* Nuitka: `>= 1.3.6`
+* Nuitka >= `1.3.6`
-* Python: `>= 3.10`
+* Python >= `3.10`

 **Nuitka requirements:**
 * MSVC v143 - VS2022 C++ x64/x86 build tools (Latest)